Mike Brady (musician): Community and charity work

 Brady is a board member on the Prostate Cancer Foundation Australia Victorian Board and has performed at many men's health events.
 He has been a board director of Variety Victoria and is a Life Member of the organisation.

 Brady is a patron of the Bali Children Foundation and the Australian Huntington's Disease Association (Vic), and is involved with the Bluearth Foundation, Melbourne Legacy and the Yooralla Society.
 He is also an Australia Day ambassador.

-Personal life

-Brady lives in Melbourne, Australia.
-He has four children.